The global skills and competency framework for the digital world

 Level 2 - Assist: Essence of the level: Provides assistance to others, works under routine supervision, and uses their discretion to address routine problems.
 Actively learns through training and on-the-job experiences.

-Monitors and logs the actual service provided, compared to that required by service level agreements.
+Monitors and logs the actual service provided.

 Service level management: Level 3